getify/You-Dont-Know-JS/up & going/ch2.md

 **Note:** For more information about strict mode, see the Chapter 5 of the *"Types & Grammar"* title of this book series.

-## Functions
+## Functions As Values

-In Chapter 1, we discussed functions as the primary mechanism of *scope* in JavaScript.
-You recall typical `function` declarations such as:
+So far we've discussed functions as the primary mechanism of *scope* in JavaScript.
+You recall typical `function` declaration syntax like:

 ```js
 function foo() {